Bannerjee/nasm_chess/README.md

 # nasm_chess
-Very basic chess implementation with focus on small size and visual interface
+Windows only chess implementation in C and x64 NASM.<br>
+Total size(including assets) after packing with upx is only 14kb.